multiplealiases/make-recovery-uki/README.md

 and defaults to a reasonable package set for recovering a system, I haven't yet figured out how to include firmware automatically.

+### Building a system

-Make a recovery system that works for this machine specifically.
+Make a recovery system that works for the machine I'm typing this on.

 > [!TIP]
 > For your machine, examine